BitClout: As part of DeSo (September 2021 - July 2024)

 On 21 September 2021, it was revealed that BitClout was a prototype built on DeSo, short for "Decentralized Social".
 As a part of this revelation, diamondhands confirmed his identity as Nader al-Naji.
 (As early as April 2021, it had been believed that diamondhands indeed was that person.)The Bitclout project raised $200M in funding, which went to setting up the DeSo Foundation.

 End and aftermath (July 2024 - present)

-In July 2024, al-Naji was arrested by the U.S. Securities and Exchange Commission and charged with fraud involving BitClout.
+In July 2024, al-Naji was arrested by the FBI and charged with wire fraud involving BitClout.
+He also faced civil charges of securities fraud and unregistered offers and sales of securities from the Securities and Exchange Commission.
 In response, the official "deso" account posted that al-Naji was "safe and at home" and "that this experience has only reinforced [his] commitment to DeSo".
+In February 2025, the Justice Department dropped its case against al-Naji.
+In March 2026, the SEC voluntarily dismissed the enforcement case with prejudice.

 Design

 BitClout is a social media platform.
 Its users can post short-form writings and photos (similarly to Twitter).
 They can award money to posts they particularly like by clicking a diamond icon (similarly to Twitch Bits).

 Top: graph of the BitClout creator coin price curve.
 Bottom: a tabulated version of the same.

 The prices of each account's "creator coin" goes up and down with the popularity of the celebrity behind it.
 For example, if someone says something negative, the value of their corresponding account may go down.
 This price is computed automatically according to the formula $price\_in\_bitclout=.003*creator\_coins\_in\_circulation^2$.

 At launch time, BitClout scraped 15,000 profiles of celebrities from Twitter to create "reserved" accounts in their names.
 To claim a reserved account, the account holder would need to tweet about it (which also serves as a marketing strategy).
 At least 80 such reserved profiles have been claimed.

 Proof of stake was introduced in March 2024.